mlabuda2/nf-tower-docs/docs/faqs.md

     }
     ```

-**<p data-question>Q: We encountered an error that says `Cannot parse params file: /ephemeral/example.json - Cause: Server returned HTTP response code: 403 for URL: https://api.tower.nf/ephemeral/example.json`</p>**
+**<p data-question>Q: We encountered an error saying 403 error for params file.

+`Cannot parse params file: /ephemeral/example.json - Cause: Server returned HTTP response code: 403 for URL: https://api.tower.nf/ephemeral/example.json`</p>**

 This problem was observed from users using an older version of nextflow.
 This is due to some compute platforms that have strict limit on the size of environment variables on one job.
-Users are advised to use nextflow version 22.1.0 or later to resolve this issue.
+Users are advised to use Nextflow version `22.04.4` or later to resolve this issue.

 ### Nextflow Launcher